 Alvaro also taught us that the most traditional way of eating tapas is while standing inside at the bar.
 You can eat at the tables outside, but some places may charge extra for the privilege, and some places may only allow you to order the larger racion if eating outside.
 (But through our stay, we never found this to be the case, and almost always ate outside).

 And while I had heard that some parts of Andalucia offer a free tapa with each ordered drink, he explained that this long-ago tapas tradition is now mostly limited to Granada.
 In Seville, you pay for your tapas.
 But each tapa is quite inexpensive – usually around $4-6 USD.

 Here’s a look of some of our tapas from that afternoon….

 Salmorejo – a thickened and cold Spanish soup made from tomatoes, stale bread, garlic, and olive oil, topped with chunks of boiled egg and Iberian ham.
-This became my favorite tapa while in Spain.
-So much so that Mrs. TT gently requested that I stop ordering it.
+This became my favorite tapa while in Seville.

-We had the chance to learn how to make Salmorejo a few days after our tapas tour.
+We had the chance to learn how to make Salmorejo a few days after our tapas tour, and in fact I make it all the time at home now.
 You can click here to read about our Spanish Cooking Class in Seville.

 Mushrooms with Aioli – this tapa was served alongside glasses of Manzanilla Sherry.
 Sherry is Spain’s famed fortified wine.